maheshrc27/storemypdf/api-docs.md

 - **400 Bad Request:** The request was invalid.
 This could be due to missing parameters or invalid values.
 - **404 Not Found:** The requested resource could not be found.
 This may occur if the file ID does not exist.
 - **500 Internal Server Error:** An unexpected error occurred on the server.

-## Authentication

-The API does not require authentication for file upload and retrieval.
-Consider implementing authentication for secure operations in a production environment.

 ## Rate Limiting